 The Kaoko Kobalt Project is located in northern Namibia, approximately 800km by road from the capital of Windhoek and approximately 750km from port of Walvis Bay.

-The Project comprises exploration licence EPL6667, and two recent applications held by local Namibian company KDN Geo Consulting CC (“KDN”).
-The granted tenement was issued in February 2018 for an initial 3 year period.
+The Project comprises exploration licence EPL6667, which was initially granted in February 2018 (subsequently renewed until February 2023).
 The Project is very large, being ~100km long and covering an area of approximately 1,410 square kilometres and abuts Celsius Resources Limited’s (“Celsius”) (ASX:CLA) Opuwo Cobalt project where significant cobalt-copper mineralisation has been discovered in what is called Dolomite Ore Formation (“DOF”).
 Celsius recently announced a maiden resource for the project of 112Mt @ 0.11% Co & 0.41% Cu (CLA ASX release 16 April, 2018).

 Regional soil sampling was undertaken by Kunene Resources Ltd in 2014 on a very broad 1km by 1km grid.
 The survey comprised 7,436 samples analysed by pXRF and 988 samples chemically by ICPS (Inductively Coupled Plasma Spectrometry) for a suite of elements.
 Due to the coarse nature of the sample grid the survey would not have detected the narrow DOF horizon.
 It is understood that this survey was also conducted in the Opuwo project area where it did not detect the DOF mineralisation.